alishakor/alx-zero_day/README.md

 # alx-zero_day
-I'm now a ALX Student, I'm loving this program.
+I'm now a ALX Student, I'm yet to be a software guru.